fastai/fastpages/README.md

   - If you do not want to show Colab / GitHub badges on your blog post (perhaps because your repo is private and the links would be broken) set `badges` to `false`.
 This defaults to `true`

 ### Categories
-  - You can have a comma seperated list of categories for a blog post, which will make the post visible on the tags page of your blog's site.
+  - You can have a comma seperated list inside square brackets of categories for a blog post, which will make the post visible on the tags page of your blog's site.
+For example:

+    ` - categories: [fastpages, jupyter]`

   You can see a preview of what this looks like [here](https://fastpages.fast.ai/categories/).

   - You can choose to display or hide tags on each post, by setting `show_tags` to `true` or `false` in `_config.yml`:

 ```yaml